Epilepsy & Seizures

 • Myoclonic and either unstable or falsely generalized convulsive seizures

 Genetic testing.
-When a diagnosis of Dravet syndrome is suspected, genetic testing must be performed in the patient and the parents (57).
-Not only does a positive SCN1A test result confirm the clinical diagnosis, it also helps treatment choice, especially in the very young, and it prevents additional investigations (10).
+When a diagnosis of Dravet syndrome is suspected, genetic testing must be performed on the patient and the parents (59).
+Not only does a positive SCN1A test result confirm the clinical diagnosis, it also helps treatment choice, especially in the very young, and it prevents additional investigations (11).
 However, the absence of a pathogenic SCN1A variant does not preclude this diagnosis because about 10% to 20% of patients with Dravet syndrome are found to be SCN1A-negative.
-Conversely, the presence of such a mutation does not allow to establish the diagnosis if the clinical features do not fit the clinical criteria.
+Conversely, the presence of such a mutation does not allow the establishment of diagnosis if the clinical features do not fit the clinical criteria.
 Indeed, pathogenic SCN1A variants are present in patients with several other epilepsy types (see etiology).

 Because many of the clinical criteria are not apparent in the first year of life and infants with Dravet syndrome initially experience a seemingly normal development, genetic testing should be considered in patients exhibiting any of the following: